Resonance

 • The poem empowered Nelson Mandela, a former President of South Africa and Nobel Peace Prize Laureate, to get through the darkest moment in his life.

-• It also supports me whenever my research life does not go well.
+• It also supports me whenever my research life does not go as expected.